Looking for public transit-related resources? You’ll find them below. We will post links to City of Guelph reports, blogs with

 Speed is everywhere in our modern culture.
 Fast phones, fast food, fast cars.
 Like it or not, in our culture, fast is good and slow is bad.
 Even Disney movies push the message that fast wins.
 Lightning McQueen, the superstar racer in the Cars movies starts every race with the mantra, “I am speed.”

 If there’s ever a Guelph Transit bus in a Cars movie, the mantra will be, “I am slow”.
-Our buses travel slowly, stop too often, get caught in traffic, run winding routes, and don’t come often enough.
+Our buses travel slowly, stop too often, get caught in traffic, run loop-based routes, and don’t come often enough.
 All of this adds up to slow travel times and unattractive transit.
 Not too many people choose the slow alternative.

 Including time at stops and in traffic, some of Guelph’s busiest routes travel at 15 to 20 km per hour.
 Making transit even less appealing, the above speeds only consider the time spent on the bus.
 Wait times often add 5 to 10 minutes to travel time, but waits can be much longer when routes only run every 30 minutes, like most Guelph Transit routes.
-Transit consultant Jarrett Walker talks about this in more detail at his site Human Transit.

 Wait times matter when considering transit speed.
 For short trips, people riding transit might spend more time waiting and transferring than they spend on the bus.
 It doesn’t matter how fast the vehicle travels, if it doesn’t come often, riders are stuck with long travel times.

 But it’s not just long wait times that make trips on Guelph Transit so painfully slow.
-Our buses stop often, on some routes every 200 metres.
+Our buses stop often, on some routes every 100-200 meters.
 This means people have short walks to stops, but the stops slow travel down dramatically.
 Once people are on the bus, their trips are often slowed down by windy routes.
 The fastest routes travel in straight lines, only turning when they need to.

 Worst of all, transit is stuck in traffic, along with thousands of cars that are usually each carrying just one person.
 Buses caught on Gordon Street, narrow bridges or Downtown are certainly not fast.
-Transit caught in traffic is slow, unreliable and expensive to operate.
+Transit caught in traffic is slow, unreliable, and expensive to operate.